tbleken/Pandora/README.md

 To open **all** the files prefixed with a number, type that number in the Command window and press `F8`.
 This may be any kind of file as seen in the previous paragraphs.
 Typically these will be the files you work with in a VFP project, also non VFP files.

 A special case in many aspects is `0 (zero)`:
-1. 0 in the command window will open `Pandora.txt` for editing, if it exists.
+1. 0 in the Command window will open `Pandora.txt` for editing, if it exists.
 2. 0 as the group number in `Pandora.txt` will include the file(s) mentioned for every group.

 Notice the first line, `Default project: 5`.
 To open all the files in the specified group, `5` in this example, you don't have to specify the number.
 Just press `F8` in an empty line in the Command window, and all the #5 files will be opened, plus all the #0 files.
 Notice that this number must be the very last "word" in the first line.